flori/betterplace_apidocs/sections/projects_list.md

       <th align="left">donations_prohibited</th>
       <td>boolean</td>
       <td>false</td>
       <td>True if the project must not receive donations.
-This might happen if a tax-receipt
+This might happen, for example,
-of german tax authorities rans out.
+if a tax-receipt of german tax authorities rans out.

+Please check this flag whenever you display a donation button.
+Should you show a button for a project that cannot receive donations the use will open the donation form and see an error message on betterplace.org instead!
 </td>
     </tr>
     <tr>